 We study neutrophil migration and the inflammation process using the zebrafish model.
-We are also interested in establishing novel infection models using zebrafish where pathogene-host interactions are made transparent.
-Currently we have 4 major projects in the lab.
+We are also interested in establishing novel infection models using zebrafish where pathogen-host interactions are made transparent.
+Currently we have 3 major projects in the lab.

 Project #1: Identification and characterization of micro-RNAs that moderate acute neutrophilic inflammation

 Using next generation sequencing, we have identified miRNAs that are enriched in neutrophils.
 We have finished a targeted screen and identified miRNAs that suppress neutrophil migration.
-The immediate goal will be to characterize the contribution of each individual miRNA in regulating neutrophil motility and their impact on the outcome during infections.
+We are currently characterizing the contribution of each individual miRNA in regulating neutrophil motility and their impact on the outcome during infections.

 Project #2: MiR-223 and neutrophilic inflammation